mikel/mail/README.md

 It also means you can be sure Mail will behave correctly.

+You can run tests locally by running `bundle exec rspec`.

+You can run tests on all supported Ruby versions by using [act](https://github.com/nektos/act).

 ## API Policy

 No API removals within a single point release.
 All removals to be deprecated with